LucasBaun/ThirstAlert/README.md

 1. **Visual Studio Code**<br>
 Download and install Visual Studio Code from the [official website](https://code.visualstudio.com/).
 Follow the installation instructions specific to your operating system.
 3. **Node.js** <br>
-Download and install Node.js from the [official website](https://nodejs.org/).<br> After installing it open command promt on your computer and write:
+Download and install Node.js from the [official website](https://nodejs.org/).<br> After installing it open command prompt on your computer and write:
    ```shell
    node -v
    npm -v